 Our Reputation is Our Trademark(502) 589-2822

 Personal injury law simply refers to any legal action arising out of an injury to a person.
-If you are in Louisville (or anywhere else in Kentucky) and first inquiring about whether or not you have a personal injury case, or deciding upon your best course of action, your first call should be to an experienced and successful personal injury law firm.
+If you are in Louisville (or anywhere else in Kentucky) and first inquiring about whether or not you have a personal injury case, or deciding upon your best course of action, your first call should be to an experienced and successful Louisville personal injury law firm.
 Our 20 years of experience at DeCamillis & Mattingly, PLLC, includes all types of personal injury claims including, but not limited to, claims involving explosions, boats, falls, fires, and assault and battery.
 For more information regarding our firm’s personal injury work, see: Motor Vehicle Collisions, Wrongful Death, Large and Semi-Truck Collisions, Insurance Law, Liquor Liability, Drownings, Electrocution and Utility Negligence, Premises Liability, and Products Liability.